Andy Scott (entrepreneur): Career

-Scott's portfolio included ownership of two superyachts, and among his vessels was Carinae IX, a 125-ft (38 m) schooner designed by Robert Harris and constructed in Canada in 2004.
-Scott personally oversaw its launch in 2012 in New Brunswick, Canada.
+Scott's owns two superyachts, as well as Carinae IX, a 125-ft (38 m) schooner designed by Robert Harris and constructed in Canada in 2004.
 In 2019, he acquired the classic Sangermani yacht Telstar to prevent its potential destruction during a legal dispute in La Spezia.
 Subsequently, the vessel underwent a refit to serve the French and Italian Riviera for charter purposes.

-Throughout his career, Scott involved in various sectors, including hotels and bar groups, such as Number 1 Leicester Square in London's West End.
-Additionally, he held shareholdings and business interests in Europe, both personally and through REL (his company).
-In 2017, he completed six company acquisitions and managed twelve turnaround and high-growth businesses.